-Hellenism (modern religion) - Wikipedia Hellenism (Greek: Ἑλληνισμός) [a] in a religious context refers to the modern pluralistic religion practiced in Greece and around the world by several communities derived from the beliefs, mythology, and rituals from antiquity through and up to today
+Hellenism (modern religion) - Wikipedia Hellenism (Greek: Ἑλληνισμός) [a] is the modern pluralistic religion practiced in Greece and around the world by several communities derived from Ancient Greek beliefs, mythology, and rituals from Classical antiquity through and up to today It is a system of thought and spirituality with a shared culture and values, and common ritualistic, linguistic, and literary tradition More

 HELLENIST Definition Meaning - Merriam-Webster The meaning of HELLENIST is a person living in Hellenistic times who was Greek in language, outlook, and way of life but was not Greek in ancestry; especially : a hellenized Jew